Written by February 4th, 2021

 CamCat Books: Now Accepting Manuscript Submissions

-CamCat does seem to be reader orientated, and they have a once a month reader survey with a hundred dollar prize.
+CamCat is reader orientated.
 Their covers are inconsistent.
 Some are great, some are awful (in my personal opinion, of course).
+They are distributed by IPG.

-CamCat Books publishes novel-length genre fiction aimed at adults as well as young adults.
+CamCat Books publishes novel-length genre fiction aimed at adults.
+They also publish work for young adults 16 or older, they consider any book featuring a character 15 years or younger, still middle grate, which is an unusual distinction to make.
 They’ll consider most works of fiction aimed at these age groups but they are most interested in publishing in the following genres:

 • Mystery, Thriller, and Suspense